What is a cataract?

 When can I go home after the procedure?

 Following the procedure you will be taken to your room where you will be offered some refreshments.
 After a short while you will be able to go home.

-Most people who require glasses for distance will experience a reduction or sometimes complete resolution in their dependence on spectacles.
-In addition, by replacing your cloudy lens with a clear lens implant, the operation improves the view that your eye surgeon or optometrist can get of the back of your eye.
-If you have a condition like glaucoma or diabetes which requires monitoring of the health of the back of your eye, the operation can improve the accuracy of your future tests and eye examinations.
+- Improved view of the back of your eye – by replacing your cloudy lens with a clear lens implant, the operation improves the view that your eye surgeon or optometrist can get of the back of your eye.
+If you have a condition like glaucoma or diabetes which requires regular monitoring of the health of the back of your eye, the operation can improve the accuracy of your future tests and eye examinations.

 Are there any side effects or risks to the procedure?

 All surgical procedures, no matter how big or small, carry a risk.
 Many of the risks of cataract surgery are unusual, quite technical, and difficult to explain.
 Some of them include infection inside the eye, a bleed inside the eye, retinal swelling, and retinal detachment.
 According to the latest national data, in approximately 1 in 85 cases, the capsule behind the lens can develop a break during surgery, which can either allow fragments of cataract to enter the back of the eye, or alternatively allow the vitreous gel – which normally fills the back of the eye – to enter the front of the eye.
 Mr Shah’s rate of this complication is significantly lower than this national level, but even if this happens, Mr Shah can normally complete the operation safely after a few additional steps.